neontribe/labelscript/README.md

 You probably need to set up the label maker, too.
 Plug it into both your computer and some power.
 It should register itself as a printer (Assuming you're using Ubuntu or something simple.
 If you're on Arch, you can probably fix your own problems.) - but you need to do a little more.
 Find whichever thing lets you set what printer it is and choose Dymo → LabelWriter 400.
 Now that that's set up, go to advanced printer settings and change the paper/label size to `99012 Large Address`.
 This is crucial to it printing correctly.

 Be warned: you can only print while the LabelWriter's light is **solid blue**.
-If it's blinking, fiddle with it until it isn't.
+If it's blinking, ~~~fiddle with it until it isn't.~~ I can now tell you what's wrong with it.
+Open it up and press the reverse button until the spool is out (or just tear it off, but that's wasteful).
+Then feed it back in as close to the left edge (when facing the front) as possible.
+It should automatically eat it up.
+Make sure it's still left-aligned and it'll work perfectly! :)

 Now, to the terminal.
 Here is a default command that will print something: